umkara/documentation/docs/14-actions/02-working-with-actions/index.md

 Custom actions can be used just like built-in workflow actions.
 When [creating a workflow](/workflows/working-with-workflows), you can add your custom actions as nodes by selecting them from the **Project Actions** section.
 You can provide values for any arguments defined in the action and handle any events it might trigger.

-Here is an example of a custom action in Norcraft.
+Here is an example of a custom action in Nordcraft.
 It demonstrates how the [canvas-confetti](https://github.com/catdad/canvas-confetti) library can be integrated to create a celebratory effect when triggered.

 @@@ example
 componentUrl: https://docs_examples.toddle.site/.toddle/custom-element/example-action.js